pilarllera/Speech-Processing/Práctica1_Pilar Llera/README.md

-This are three different notebooks about Text To Speech.
+These are three different notebooks about Text To Speech.
 I use  three different methods of generating speech from text: gtts (Google), Tacotron and Tortoise.